+Funding Principles

-Funding Principles Activity Distribution Period of Benefit Extent of Cost/Benefit of Benefit (Intergenerational Action/Inaction of Seperate (user pays) Equity) (Exacerbator Pays) Funding Recycling Med High High Med
+Activity Distribution of Benefit (user pays) Period of Benefit (Intergenerational Equity) Extent of Action/Inaction (Exacerbator Pays) Cost/Benefit of Seperate Funding

+Recycling Med High High Med

 This activity provides some degree of private good, but there is also a significant element of public good and exacerbator factor.
 This activity will therefore be funded 50% from user charges in the form of landfill levy and disposal fees and 50% coming from the targeted fixed Waste Management Charge.